Lenvatinib: Interactions

 As lenvatinib moderately prolongs QT time, addition of other drugs with this property could increase the risk of a type of abnormal heart rhythm, namely torsades de pointes.
 No relevant interactions with enzyme inhibitors and inducers are expected.

 Pharmacology

 Mechanism of action

-Lenvatinib acts as a multiple kinase inhibitor.
-It inhibits the three main vascular endothelial growth factor receptors VEGFR1, 2 and 3, as well as fibroblast growth factor receptors (FGFR) 1, 2, 3 and 4, platelet-derived growth factor receptor (PDGFR) alpha, c-Kit, and the RET proto-oncogene.
-Some of these proteins play roles in cancerogenic signalling pathways.
-VEGFR2 inhibition is thought to be the main reason for the most common side effect, hypertension.
+Lenvatinib is a multi-targeted receptor tyrosine kinase inhibitor that blocks several key proteins involved in cancer-related signalling pathways.
+It inhibits the three main vascular endothelial growth factor receptors (VEGFR1, VEGFR2, and VEGFR3), as well as fibroblast growth factor receptors (FGFR1, FGFR2, FGFR3, and FGFR4), platelet-derived growth factor receptor (PDGFR) alpha, c-Kit, and the RET proto-oncogene.
+Inhibition of VEGFR2 is considered the primary cause of the most common side effect, hypertension.
+Lenvatinib exhibits strong inhibitory activity against VEGFR1, 2, and 3 RTKs, with Ki values of 1.3, 0.74, and 0.71 nM, respectively.
+It also inhibits FGFR1, 2, and 3 RTKs (Ki = 22, 8.2, and 15 nM, respectively), as well as RET and KIT (Ki = 1.5 and 11 nM, respectively).

 Pharmacokinetics

 Lenvatinib is absorbed quickly from the gut, reaching peak blood plasma concentrations after one to four hours (three to seven hours if taken with food).
 Bioavailability is estimated to be about 85%.
 The substance is almost completely (98–99%) bound to plasma proteins, mainly albumin.

 Lenvatinib is metabolized by the liver enzyme CYP3A4 to desmethyl-lenvatinib (M2).
 M2 and lenvatinib itself are oxidized by aldehyde oxidase (AO) to substances called M2' and M3', the main metabolites in the feces.
 Another metabolite, also mediated by a CYP enzyme, is the N-oxide M3.
 Non-enzymatic metabolization also occurs, resulting in a low potential for interactions with enzyme inhibitors and inducers.

 Terminal half-life is 28 hours, with about two thirds being excreted via the feces, and one quarter via the urine.